LAWS 3063 Public International Law

 Coordinator Manuel Ventura Opens in new window

-Description This unit lays the foundation for an understanding of the international system of law, how it works and its relationship with domestic Australian law.
+Description This subject lays the foundation for an understanding of the international system of law, how it works and its relationship with domestic Australian law.
 It will challenge students to critically analyse the system and suggest ways in which the rules and principles can and should develop in the future in order to accommodate the changing needs and values of the international community of nations.
-It also represents the foundation for students to move on to the study of other International Law units offered by the School of Law.
+It also represents the foundation for students to move on to the study of other International Law subjects offered by the School of Law.

 Discipline International Law